UF/IFAS Divisions, Schools, and Departments

 Extension programs also provide leadership opportunities for youth through programs in areas, such as science, technology, engineering, and math (STEM), entrepreneurship, and core life skills.
 By partnering with local government, advisory committees, concerned citizens, commodity groups, and youth, UF/IFAS Extension creates an important link between the public and research conducted on campus and at 12 Research and Education Centers.

 Solutions for Your Life is the official website of UF/IFAS Extension, making UF/IFAS faculty expertise available online under categories, such as lawn and garden care, family life and consumer choices, agriculture, community development, the environment, and youth development.

 - Want to see Extension helps each county in Florida?
 Read the most recent County Economic Impact Reports.

 College of Agricultural and Life Sciences

 A majority of CALS students are women, 23 percent are minorities, and 13 percent are from international origins.
 Known for its student-centered focus, the college prides itself on educating society-ready graduates.
-In addition to the Gainesville campus programs, the college offers baccalaureate degrees, professional graduate degrees and teacher certification courses at selected UF/IFAS Research and Education Centers.
+In addition to the Gainesville campus programs, the college offers baccalaureate degrees, professional graduate degrees, and teacher certification courses at selected UF/IFAS Research and Education Centers.
 Distance education courses, degree programs, and certificates are also offered.

 Statewide Undergraduate Programs